Clavicle Fracture

 • Mal-Union: the bone may heal in a displaced position which may lead to ongoing shoulder problems

-• Decreased Shoulder Strength and/or Movement: The risk of this can be reduced by following your exercise programme.
+• Decreased Shoulder Strength and/or Movement: The risk of this can be reduced by following your exercise program.
 It most commonly affects people where there was shortening of the collarbone

 Surgical Complications